-I am currently employed as a software developer at Thomson Reuters.
-I work on DataScope Select, a batch-oriented financial data distribution system.
+I am currently employed as a software developer at FPX.
+I work on Glider, a contract workflow management service.
 It should go without saying that nothing on this site represents the views of my employer, Donald Duck, or anybody other than me, but apparently we need to be explicit about that these days.
 My resume is here.

 I have a blog.
 If I feel I need to get up on a soapbox about something, this is where I do it.
 There aren't many things that are important enough (or have bothered me long enough) that I feel the need to publish something for all to see, hence the long periods without entries.
 Also, I have a certain tendency to blog about things that annoy me severely, so it may get a bit...incendiary at times.
 If you can't handle a little strong language, try something else.
 I have, however, been writing some educational stuff lately.